 - Gently poke your belly.
 More often than not, this trick works to get them to respond!

 - Place an ice pack on your belly.
-Similar to flashing light against your belly, they will move away from the chilly part of your belly.
-Don’t worry, this doesn’t hurt them.
+Like flashing light against your belly, they will move away from the chilly part of your belly.
+Don’t worry.
+This doesn’t hurt them.

 What Should I Do When Baby Kicks In The Womb Are Decreasing?

-If you’ve noticed a consistent and noticeable change in your baby’s normal baby kicks in the womb, it’s a good time to alert your obstetrician so you and your baby can be properly evaluated.
+Suppose you’ve noticed a consistent and noticeable change in your baby’s regular baby kicks in the womb.
+In that case, it’s a good time to alert your obstetrician so you and your baby can be evaluated appropriately.
 Remember, there’s no harm in being cautious, Mama.

 Mama’s Choice is proud to support Project Sidekicks.
 This initiative helps families have healthy pregnancies and babies by promoting three crucial things: sleeping on the side when pregnant, counting your baby’s kicks, and quitting smoking.